gayverjr/opencap/README.md

 ```

-Generate the Makefile using CMake
+Then generate the Makefile using CMake

 ```